 - Selling, general, and administrative expense consists of salaries and benefit costs, development costs, professional fees, and other expenses which includes other personnel-related costs, stock-based compensation expenses for those employees who generally support our business and operations, and occupancy costs.
 Our development costs include internal labor costs to design and plan critical real-time software and geospatial analytic solutions and solution enhancements, including mapping, analysis, site target monitoring, and news feeds. - Research and development expense consists of employees' salaries, taxes, and benefits costs incurred for data science modeling and algorithm development related to our Spectra AI platform, and for the strategic development efforts to support our long-term strategy.
 In addition, we employ and classify third-party vendors who fulfill our strategic projects as research and development expense.
 We intend to continue to invest appropriate resources in research and development efforts, as we believe that investment is critical to maintaining our competitive position. - Depreciation expense is related to property and equipment which mainly consists of operational satellites.
-Amortization expense is related to intangible assets which mainly consists of customer relationships.
+Amortization expense is related to intangible assets which mainly consist of customer relationships.

-Results of Operations for the Three Months Ended March 31, 2023 and 2022 recasted.
+Results of Operations for the Three and Six Months Ended June 30, 2023 and 2022 been recasted.
 Period to period comparisons are not necessarily indicative of future results.
-The following table provides the components of results of operations for the three months ended March 31, 2023 and 2022:
+The following table provides the components of results of operations for the three and six months ended June 30, 2023 and 2022:

-Effective January 1, 2022, the Company reorganized its captions on the unaudited condensed consolidated statements of operations and comprehensive loss to better align the Company's broad portfolio.
-As a result, for the three months ended March 31, 2022, the amounts presented to reflect the impact of the reorganization have been
+Effective January 1, 2022, the Company reorganized its captions in the unaudited condensed consolidated statements of operations and comprehensive loss to better align the Company's broad portfolio.
+As a result, for the three and six months ended June 30, 2022, the amounts presented to reflect the impact of the reorganization have